 Tip: You can remove the USB drive and plug it into another EMX for firmware upgrade when the firmware upgrade message displays.

-5. It may take one to five minutes to complete the firmware upgrade, depending on your product.
+- 5. It may take one to five minutes to complete the firmware upgrade, depending on your product. - 6.
+When the firmware upgrade finishes, the front panel display indicates the firmware upgrade result. - Happy smiley: Successful.